 The course will achieve the following learning objectives:

-After the completion of all six modules and the online course, the participants will pursue the Master Thesis on a Sino-European topic.
-The Master Thesis is an integral element of the learning process of the Mannheim & Tongji EMBA.
+After the completion of all six modules, the participants will pursue the Master Thesis.
+The Master Thesis is an integral element of the learning process of the MANNHEIM & TONGJI EMBA.
 It provides an essential opportunity for participants to apply their newly acquired knowledge and skills in combination with their rich business experience to tackle a challenging business issue.
 This can either be an issue of strategic importance for the company, or a more research-oriented topic.
 It is an interdisciplinary exercise, establishing links between the different business disciplines (e.g. marketing, finance, human resources, operations management) in order to generate sound and innovative recommendations.